EDUC 101. The Teaching Profession. (2 Credits)

 EDUC 506.
 Classroom Communication and Curriculum Integration.
 (4 Credits)

 Covers the communication processes germane to the teaching profession, which include the development of techniques in speaking, writing, and reading skills.
-Includes methodologies for teaching reading and writing across the curriculum with particular emphasis in middle school curriculum, as well as theory and practice for interpersonal communications, listening skills, public speaking, and instructional strategies (lecturing, questioning techniques, group processes and dynamics)..
-Prerequisites: EDUC 515L, 225, 521L, and admission to WheTEP and M.A.T. program.
+Includes methodologies for teaching reading and writing across the curriculum with particular emphasis in middle school curriculum, as well as theory and practice for interpersonal communications, listening skills, public speaking, and instructional strategies (lecturing, questioning techniques, group processes and dynamics).
+Prerequisite: EDUC 515L, 225, 521L, and admission to WheTEP and M.A.T. program.

 EDUC 507L.
 Middle Grade Practicum.
 (0 Credits)